 At first sight, perhaps Henry’s diagnosis of Elizabeth Ayres, “sick from eating a swede turnip” is more unusual.
 However, given the fact that sanitation was poor and food storage probably vulnerable to contamination, many cases of sickness may have been due to these reasons.
 Children of course were more likely to become ill in this way, and at the time Elizabeth would have been about eleven.
-There is more information on the website about the Ayres family.
-(Link to Sylvia Purdie Collection).
+There is more information on the website about the Ayres family, see the Sylvia Purdie Collection.

 A more serious disorder was dysentery, caused we now know by bacterial or amoebic infection.
 Poor sanitation and contaminated water supplies were associated with transmission.
 Dysentery and other diarrhoeal diseases accounted for significant numbers of adult deaths in the nineteenth century and about 10% of child deaths under the age of five (Greaves, 2018).
 Treatments mainly involved emetics and opium (McMahon and DuPont, 2007).
 Perhaps wisely, Henry tells Charles: